Table of Contents

 Top 5 test automation frameworks for mobile testing

-For you, we have prepared an overview of five automation testing frameworks for Android and iOS applications.
+For you, we have prepared an overview of five automation testing frameworks for both Android devices and iOS applications.

 Browserstack is a web & mobile testing platform that gives the opportunity to test the websites, mobile apps across all browsers, operating systems, mobile devices, and emulators.
-It allows running hundreds of tests simultaneously, debugging with video recordings, automated screenshots, and logs.
+It allows running hundreds of tests simultaneously, debugging with video recordings, automated screenshots, and logs cross browser testing.